jacobdunefsky/peek/README.md

 ``git clone https://github.com/jacobdunefsky/peek.git peek``

 Enter the downloaded repository with `cd peek`.

+To avoid dependency conflicts with your other Python packages, you might want to install Peek into a virtual environment.
+To do so, type the following commands:

+``python3 -m venv peek_venv``

+``source peek_venv/bin/activate``

+This will activate the new virtual environment.

-Then, install the required Python packages:
+Now, install the required Python packages:

 ``python3 -m pip install -r requirements.txt``

 You now should be good to go!

 # Running Peek

 To run the Peek server, `cd` into the directory where you installed Peek.

+If you installed Peek with a virtual environment, then run the command

+``source peek_venv/bin/activate``

-Then, run the following command:
+Now, run the following command:

 ``python3 server.py``